Career Exploration Lesson Plans You'll Love

 "How do we expect young people to dream if they don’t know what they can dream about?"

-They go on to cite these reasons that career exploration matters for our students today:
+They also cite key reasons why career exploration matters for students today.

-- Gives young people broader exposure to the working world they will one day enter
+- Introduces students to the working world they will one day enter

 - Improves academic performance

-- Improves the attitudes of young people about their career possibilities
+- Improves the attitudes of students about career potential

 - Increases students’ knowledge of career options